Unionism in Ireland: Unionism and women's suffrage

-At what was to be the high point of mobilisation in Ulster against Home Rule, the Covenant Campaign of September 1912, the Unionist leadership decided that men alone could not speak for the determination of the Unionist people to defend "their equal citizenship in the United Kingdom".
+At what was to be the high point of mobilisation in Ulster against Home Rule, the Covenant Campaign of September 1912, the unionist leadership decided that men alone could not speak for the determination of the unionist people to defend "their equal citizenship in the United Kingdom".
 Women were asked to sign, not the Covenant whose commitment to "all means which may be found necessary" implied a readiness to bear arms, but their own Associate Declaration.
 A total of 234,046 women signed the Ulster Women's Declaration; 237,368 men signed the Solemn League and Covenant.

 Unionist women had been involved in political campaigning from the time of the first Home Rule Bill in 1886.
 Some were active suffragettes.
 Isabella Tod, an anti-Home Rule Liberal and campaigner for girls education, was an early pioneer.
 Determined lobbying by her North of Ireland Women's Suffrage Society ensured the 1887 Act creating a new city-status municipal franchise for Belfast (piloted through the Commons by William Johnston) conferred the vote on persons rather than men.
 This was eleven years before women elsewhere Ireland gained the vote in local government elections.

 The WSS had not been impressed by the women's Ulster Declaration or by the Ulster Women's Unionist Council (UWUC)—with over 100,000 members the largest women's political organisation in Ireland.
-Elizabeth McCracken noted the failure Unionist women to formulate "any demand on their own behalf or that of their own sex".
+Elizabeth McCracken noted the failure of unionist women to formulate "any demand on their own behalf or that of their own sex".
 Yet in September 1913 McCracken was celebrating a "marriage of unionism and women's suffrage".
 Following reports that the militant Women's Social and Political Union (WPSU) would begin organising in Ulster, the secretary of Ulster Unionist Council had informed the UWUC that draft articles for an Ulster Provisional Government included votes for women.
 The nationalists would make no such undertaking with regard to a Dublin parliament.